Trump administration toughens rhetoric on Iran

 - Administration officials have slammed Iran for destabilizing activity

-The nuclear deal forged by the Obama administration and allies "completely ignored all of the other serious threats that Iran poses," Secretary of State Rex Tillerson said from the department's ornate Treaty Room.
+The nuclear deal forged by the Obama administration and allies "completely ignored all of the other serious threats that Iran poses," Tillerson said from the department's ornate Treaty Room.

-The day before, Tillerson -- required by law to report regularly to Congress on Tehran's adherence to the deal -- had affirmed that Iran is abiding to the pact curbing its nuclear program.
+On Tuesday, Tillerson -- required by law to report regularly to Congress on Tehran's adherence to the deal -- had affirmed that Iran is abiding to the pact curbing its nuclear program.
 On Wednesday, however, he detailed Iran's "alarming and ongoing provocations that export terror and violence, destabilizing more than one country at a time," and said that if Iran goes unchecked, it "has the potential to travel the same path as North Korea."

 His statement was the latest in a drumbeat of warnings from the Trump administration that it is set to crack down on Iran and might reconsider the nuclear deal reached between the US, EU partners, Russia and China.
 But despite the rhetoric, diplomats and analysts say they don't expect the administration to walk away from the deal, which aims to prevent Iran from gaining a nuclear weapon.